Codeinator-0711/Green_Energy_Locations/README.md

 - Create a Dataframe, which contains relevant input variables for the machine learning model
 - Link to DataFrame einfügen

 ### 2.2.
-Solar-Model:
+Solar-Model: (Sönke & Laura)
-- Which input-variables for the model:
+>  - Which input-variables for the model:
-  - Solar: hours of sun
+>    - Solar: hours of sun
-  - How many hours of sunlight is needed for a solar power plant?
+>    - How many hours of sunlight is needed for a solar power plant?
-- What is the output-variable and how is it defined?
+>  - What is the output-variable and how is it defined?
-  - Is the location suitable for photovoltaic?
+>    - Is the location suitable for photovoltaic?
-  - (Beispiel) If the location is better than 60% of the other stations, it is defined as Suitable>- Notebook for Data Preparation: http://tiny.cc/dataprep_tl (link in unserem Github Ornder einfügen)
+>    - (Beispiel) If the location is better than 60% of the other stations, it is defined as Suitable>- Notebook for Data Preparation: http://tiny.cc/dataprep_tl (link in unserem Github Ornder einfügen)
 - Train different Machine-learning models and fit them with the help of Hyperparametertuning and a cross-validation
     - Bild einfügen von Boxplot welcher zeigt, welches Modell am Besten war?
     - Notebook for Data Preparation: (link in unserem Github Ornder einfügen)

 ### 2.3.
-Wind-Model:
+Wind-Model: (Sönke + Simon)
 - Which input-variables for the model:
   - average wind speed
-  - How many hours of wind is needed for a wind mill?
-4-25m/s (14,4-90kmh)
 - What is the output-variable and how is it defined?
   - Is the location suitable for a windmill?
-  - (Beispiel) If the location is better than 60% of the other stations, it is defined as Suitable
+  - If the mean windspeed of the location is higher than 60% of the other stations, it is defined as Suitable
 - Train different Machine-learning models and fit them with the help of Hyperparametertuning and a cross-validation
+  - How do we get the most accurate model?
+  - Training the model with the standard deviation input variables results in the highest accuracy
+  - [ Bild einfügen, welches zeigt, dass das Training mit std zur höchsten accuracy führt ]
+  - -> compare accuracy of different models:
+  -  logistic_regression_train shows the highest accuracy score we still chose to use the random_forest_train because log_reg led to a large number of negatives
-  - Bild einfügen von Boxplot welcher zeigt, welches Modell am Besten war?
+  - [Bild einfügen welches zeigt, welches Modell am Besten war]
   - Notebook for Data Preparation: (link in unserem Github Ornder einfügen)

 ### 2.4.
-Map:
+Map: (Gabriel + Lena)
 - Setup Map:
   - Plot a map of Germany
   - Plot each location with latitude and longitude on the map